rebelsky/sams-assorted-musings-reflections/professional-email.md

 read over it first.**

-And a third: **If you ask alumni nicely (see #8 and #9 below), many will also read through your cover letters before you send them.**
+And a third: **If you ask alumni nicely (see #8 and #9 below), many will also read through your cover letters to give you suggestions.**

 Okay, now on to some comments and criticisms from the cover letters that were shared with me.